dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 - FR-1239 Integration: Can be chained with other keyboard operations (SimulatePaste, SetClipboard) and clipboard operations for complete text manipulation workflows.

 ## Update: New Custom Procedure Operation - SimulateDelete (2025-11-09)
-- FR-1240 Add new operation "SimulateDelete" to SpyWindow Custom Procedures for deleting selected text or character at cursor position.
+- FR-1240 Add new operation "SimulateDelete" to AutomationWindow Custom Procedures for deleting selected text or character at cursor position.
 - FR-1241 Operation MUST send Delete key using `System.Windows.Forms.SendKeys.SendWait("{DELETE}")`.
 - FR-1242 Operation requires no arguments (Arg1, Arg2, Arg3 all disabled).
 - FR-1243 Preview text MUST show "(Delete key sent)" on success or "(error: message)" on failure.